Tuesday, March 3, 2015

 I took Meadow out of her car seat, rushed up the walkway, carrying her in my arms, and walked to the ticket counter for our connecting flight.

-The person at the ticket counter said, we have given your seats to someone else since the doors had not been closed for the flight's competition, we will have to ask the people, whom we have given your seats, to get off the airplane.
+The person at the ticket counter said, "We have given your seats to someone else since the doors had not been closed for the flight's competition.
+We will have to ask the people we have given your seats to to get off the airplane."

 Lora had to stay behind to wait for Meadow's wheelchair & our luggage to be brought up from the bottom of the plane and transferred to our connecting plane before she could board the plane with us.

-We were flying with Frontier Airlines and the plane we are now flying on has a porcupine on the wings and tail.
+We were flying with Frontier Airlines, and the plane we're on now has a porcupine on the wings and tail.

 During the flight, we were served a drink and a small package of cookies.
 Meadow slept during most of the flight.

-Lora was sitting next to the window, so she was the one who took several pictures of the snowy mountain range.
+Lora was sitting by the window, so she took several pictures of the snowy mountain range.

-We were the last to leave the plane when we landed at San Francisco Airport because we had to wait for Meadow’s wheelchair to be brought up from the bottom of the airplane.
+We were the last to leave the plane when we landed at San Francisco Airport because we had to wait for Meadow's wheelchair to be brought up from the plane's bottom.

-The flight attendant and pilots were very helpful in helping us get into the wheelchair and helping us get all our carry-on luggage out of the airplane.
+The flight attendant and pilots were very helpful in getting us into the wheelchair and out of the airplane with all our carry-on luggage.

-We walked to baggage claim, found a cart, loaded our luggage onto the cart, and took the shuttle to the rental car area.
+We walked to baggage claim, found a cart, loaded our luggage, and took the shuttle to the rental car area.

-We got off the shuttle at the basement of the airport, which was not the area for the rental cars.
+We got off the shuttle at the airport's basement level, which was not the rental car area.

-We met a woman who worked at the airport and we asked for directions for the rental cars.
+We met a woman who worked at the airpor,t and we asked for directionstor the rental cars.

-She said the directions I am about to give you are the direction that I take to cut down walking time and she said you can go this way.
-Signs are put up to discourage people who are flying in and out of the airport and this helps workers in getting around.
+She said the directions I am about to give you are the ones I take to cut down on walking time, and that you can go this way.
+Signs are posted to discourage people from flying in and out of the airport, which helps workers get around.

-She said, that we would come to an area, that has a sign that read, this is a security area.
+She said that we would come to an area with a sign that reads, "This is a security area."

-She said, that we could go through the area, which we did, it took us to the area in the airport where we could take the shuttle to the Dollar Car Rental area.
+She said we could go through the area, which we did, and it led us to the airport area, where we could take the shuttle to the Dollar Car Rental area.

-Lora had rented a PT Cruiser, we loaded the car with all our luggage, buckled Meadow into her car seat and Lora drove us down Highway 101 to Palo Alto, California.
+Lora had rented a PT Cruise.
+We loaded the car with all our luggage, buckled Meadow into her car seat, and Lora drove us down Highway 101 to Palo Alto, California.

 We arrived at the RMH on Sand Hill Road just before 3:00 P.M., which was when the office closed.

-The woman working in the front office checked us in, then she gave us a copy of the rules, and we showed around and were given two keycards to our room.
+The woman working in the front office checked us in, then she gave us a copy of the rules, and we were shown around and were given two keycards to our room.

-I pushed Meadow to our room M213, while Lora parked the PT Cruiser in the garage, which was under the RMH building.
+I pushed Meadow to our room, M213, while Lora parked the PT Cruiser in the garage under the RMH building.

-After parking, the PT Cruiser Lora loaded our luggage on a cart and pulled it upstairs to our room, where we unloaded it.
+After parking, Lora loaded our luggage onto a cart and pulled it upstairs to our room, where we unloaded it.

 Meadow and I went back downstairs with Lora to return the cart.